 What is a Blood Type Chart?

-Critically, one in every seven patients admitted to the hospital requires blood donations.
-Whether this is a red blood cell transfusion to increase hemoglobin and iron levels, platelet transfusions for individuals with cancer, or plasma transfusions for liver failure, blood donation is critical to saving lives (American Red Cross, n.d.).
+Critically, one in every seven patients admitted to the hospital requires blood donations (American Red Cross, 2023).
+Whether this is a red blood cell transfusion to increase hemoglobin and iron levels, platelet transfusions for individuals with cancer, or plasma transfusions for liver failure, blood donation is critical to saving lives.
 However, blood is constantly needed, particularly for emergency procedures, and not all blood types are compatible.

-An individual's blood type is inherited, meaning it is a combination of the DNA from both parents.
-It also comes from the ABO (blood types A, B, AB, and O) and the Rh-type system (positive or negative).
+There are four major blood groups or blood types: the ABO blood group (blood types A, B, AB, and O) and the Rh-type blood group (positive or negative).
+An individual's blood group is inherited, meaning it is a combination of the DNA from both parents.
 Different blood types may be common or rare depending on the available supply.
-Rare blood types either have a common antigen or a combination of antigens missing, which means it is only present in 1 of 1000 people (American Red Cross, n.d.).
+Rare blood types either have a common antigen or a combination of antigens missing, which means it is only present in 1 of 1000 people.

 Our Blood Type Chart is a practical resource for finding out more about your blood type, including your compatibility status for blood, plasma, and platelets with others.
 Here's how it works: